Safety in nail bars and salons

 Metal rubbish bins with foot-operated lids should be used and emptied each day.
-Acrylic contaminated materials should be sealed in a bag before disposal.
+Used acrylic materials should be sealed in a bag before disposal.

-Gauze pads and cotton wool that has been soaked in chemicals should be binned in a sealed bag.
+Gauze pads and cotton wool soaked in chemicals should be binned in a sealed bag.

 Client records should be kept.
 The following list may show that a cosmetic procedure should not be done:

-- a history of skin conditions such as dermatitis, eczema or sensitive skin
+- a history of skin conditions.
+For example dermatitis, eczema or sensitive skin.

 - client has an existing medical condition.
-For example infection, blood disease, heart disease, haemophilia
+For example infection, blood disease, heart disease or haemophilia.